 So that’s our list of thali joints.
 Feel free to let us know your favourites in the comments.
 Better yet, invite us to meet you there to discuss your inbound requirements.
 We’re game.
 Just don’t come at us with your Maharaja Bhogs and your Golden Stars and your ghastly The Village please.

 Never miss a blog post from Bee.
-We write about marketing, storytelling, brands, keeping promises and small business.
+We write about brand strategy, storytelling, inbound, keeping promises, small business and remote.
 We also write about Bombay and thali joints and food.
 Sign up to receive our updates via email.